stevengillard/amazon-asdi/examples/dask/workshop-02.md

 # Lab 2: Build your custom dask container image
 This lab will step you through the process of building a container image and uploading it to the AWS Elastic Container Registry (ECR) service so that it can be deployed.

-**Note** An auomated build pipeline is also available in [this CloudFormation template](cloudformation/dask-pipeline.yaml) if you wish to simplify the process and avoid the manual steps.
+**Note** An automated build pipeline is also available in [this CloudFormation template](cloudformation/dask-pipeline.yaml) if you wish to simplify the process and avoid the manual steps.

 ## Create a new Container Repository
 Switch back to your AWS console browser tab, or open a new tab and access the AWS console.